khoih-prog/ESP_AT_WM_Lite/README.md

 ESP_AT_WiFiManager->setConfigPortalIP(IPAddress(xxx,xxx,xxx,xxx));
 ```

-While in AP mode, connect to it using its `SSID` (Personalized SSID or "ESP_AT_XXXXXX") / `Password` (Personalized PW or "MyESP_AT_XXXXXX"), then open a browser to the Portal AP IP, default `192.168.4.1`, configure wifi then save.
+While in AP mode, connect to it using its `SSID` (Personalized SSID or "ESP_AT_XXXXXX") / `Password` (Personalized PW or "MyESP_AT_XXXXXX"), then connect a Web-Browser to the Portal AP IP, default `192.168.4.1`, configure wifi and dynamic Credentials, then click `Save`.
 The Credentials / WiFi connection information will be saved in non-volatile memory.
-It will then autoconnect.
+It will then autoconnect to one of the configured WiFi APs.

 Once Credentials / WiFi network information is saved in the host non-volatile memory, it will try to autoconnect to WiFi every time it is started, without requiring any function calls in the sketch.